 Can’t sell because of your neighbours?
-When your neighbours don’t exactly, how can we put it, complement the sale value of your home, what can you do about it?
+When your neighbours don’t exactly, how can we put it, merit the sale value of your home, what can you do about it?

 Their front yard has adopted some kind of jungle theme.
-Tires and old car parts lie rusting among the weeds.
+Flat tires and random car parts lie rusting in the weeds.
 You can’t see inside the windows through the grime.
-And blinds… What are those?
-But do your neighbours care?
-Are they even alive?
-They haven’t abused you in a while…
+And blinds… what are those?
+Yet your neighbours don't seem to care.
+In fact, you haven't seen them in months - are they even alive?

-Here’s the thing, neighbours count when it comes to selling your home.
+You're right to be concerned.
+Neighbours count when it comes to selling property.
 According to The Appraisal Institute (the largest association of real estate appraisers in the US), bad neighbours can significantly reduce nearby property values.
-So, it doesn’t matter how gleaming your own house is if next door looks like a rundown brothel.
+So, it doesn’t matter how pristine your own house is if the property next door looks like a rundown brothel.
 But, what can you do about it?
 Here’s what we recommend:

 In the words of Richard M. Nixon, “Let us move from the era of confrontation to the era of negotiation.”